-There are a variety of soft tissues to take care of; and to achieve good oral health your jawbone should be healthy as well.
+There is a variety of soft tissues to take care of; and to achieve good oral health your jawbone should be healthy as well.

 Why?
 Because your jawbone holds your teeth, therefore any injury to them ultimately affects your teeth.

 That’s why we at Forster Dental Centre look after your oral health by considering all the factors involved in it.
 This is why your jawbone is examined during a check up for any possible disease.

 But what are the diseases of the jawbone?
 We have listed some of the common diseases of the jawbone and how we can help.
 Read on to learn more.

 Do you wake up to frequent headaches?
 Do you have a sore jaw or hear a pop whenever you open your mouth?
 It is highly likely that you have a disease of the jaw.
 Below are some of the most common disease.
 Take a look.